Mivik/prpr/README.md

 This project is licensed under [GNU General Public License v3.0](LICENSE).

-The skin assets under `assets/skin` are from [https://github.com/MisaLiu/phi-chart-render], and are licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
+The resource assets under `assets/respack` are from [https://github.com/MisaLiu/phi-chart-render], and are licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
 Assets used here are compressed and some of them are resized for easier usage.